-Merger arbitrage — also known as merger arb or risk arbitrage — is a hedge-fund strategy that involves buying shares of the target company and shorting shares of the acquiring company.
+Merger arbitrage — also known as merger arb or risk arbitrage — is a hedge-fund or private equity strategy that involves buying shares of the target company and shorting shares of the acquiring company.
 Returns are usually amplified through the use of leverage.

-As mentioned, mergers fall apart for all sorts of reasons.
-The biggest hurdle usually is getting regulatory approval.
-Regulators often reject a deal for being anticompetitive.
+First and foremost, it’s typical that most of the arbitrage opportunities will have been taken immediately after the deal gets announced.
+That said, mergers fall apart for all sorts of reasons.
+Usually, the biggest hurdle is getting regulatory approval, as regulators often reject a deal for being anticompetitive.
 A crash in the stock market could also make buyers back out.

 When a merger is announced, the typical reaction is for the acquiring company’s stock price to fall, while the target company’s stock price gains.
 But different scenarios in the market can give clues on how investors are feeling towards an M&A deal.